Permissionless-Software-Foundation/psf-bch-wallet-v2/README.md

   $ psf-bch-wallet ipfs-peers [-a]

 FLAGS
-  -a, --all  [2mDisplay all data about peers
+  -a, --all  Display all data about peers

 DESCRIPTION
   Query the state of subnet peers